newtonkwan/newtonkwan.github.io/bookshelf.markdown

 - The Hitchhiker's Guide to the Galaxy by Douglas Adams
 - Creativity, Inc. by Ed Catmull*
 - Abolition of Man by C.S.
 Lewis*
-- Lost in the cosmos by Walker Percy
+- Lost in the Cosmos by Walker Percy
 - Laurus by Eugene Vodolazkin
 - Talking to Strangers by Malcolm Gladwell
 - How to by Randall Munroe